WLS Frequently Asked Questions

 I am not from Canada, do I need to use a Canadian Bank for Financing or I can use my bank back home.

-Although you are not required to use a Canadian bank for financing, it is unlikely that conventional financing will be made available from a financial institution from outside the country.
-However, individual situations will vary and you are encouraged to investigate all potential sources of potential financing prior to making a purchase decision.
+Although you are not required to use a Canadian bank for financing, it is unlikely that conventional financing will be

 I am from overseas, are there any restrictions on buying in Canada?

 There are no restrictions on foreign ownership of real estate in Canada.
-However, there are financing and taxation considerations that will determine the ideal form of ownership for an overseas owner that should be reviewed.
-Your realtor will be familiar with these issues or can direct you to an expert to assist you.
+However, there are financing and taxation

 How do I arrange Financing?

 Financing for your purchase is available for from a variety of sources in Canada.
-Your realtor will direct you to a selection of choices or will introduce you to an expert in arranging financing on your behalf (a mortgage broker).
-It is likely that you will need to provide a net worth statement and proof of income as part of this process.
+Your realtor will direct you to a

 What is a phase 1 covenant and what is a phase 2 covenant?